Bhushan-20/WorkIndia-Assignment/README.md

 # Train Booking System (Backend Only)

 This project is a backend application that provides a set of APIs for a train booking system.
 Users can register, log in, search for trains by source and destination, and book seats.
-Admin users have the ability to add new trains to the system.
+Admin have the ability to add new trains to the system.

 ## Features